Peter Gärdenfors

-Björn Peter Gärdenfors (born 21 September 1949) is professor of cognitive science at the University of Lund, Sweden.
+Björn Peter Gärdenfors (born 21 September 1949) is professor of cognitive science at the Lund University, Sweden.

 Gärdenfors is a recipient of the Gad Rausing Prize (Swedish: Rausingpriset).
 He received his doctorate from Lund University in 1974.
 Internationally, he is one of Sweden's most notable philosophers.
 In 1996, he was elected a member of the Royal Swedish Academy of Letters, History and Antiquities and in 2009 he became a member of Royal Swedish Academy of Sciences.
 He is member of Deutsche Akademie für Naturforscher and of Academia Europaea.
 In 2014 Gärdenfors was awarded a Senior Fellowship of the Zukunftskolleg at the University of Konstanz.
 He was a member of the Prize Committee for the Prize in Economic Sciences in Memory of Alfred Nobel 2011-2017.

+Gärdenfors was the first to apply a game theoretical approach to rights in his paper "Rights, Games and Social Choice".

 Peter Gärdenfors' research covers several areas: Belief revision, decision theory, philosophy of science, concept formation, conceptual spaces, cognitive semantics, and the evolution of cognition and language.

-His son Simon Gärdenfors is a famous cartoonist and rapper.
+His son Simon Gärdenfors is a famous cartoonist, comedian and rapper.